ShahriyarR/MySQL-AutoXtraBackup/docs/test_mode.rst

 * Pass different combination of options to PS start command; Initialize PS servers each time with different options.
 * Run sysbench against each started PS server
 * Took backup in cycles for each started PS + prepare
-* If slave_count is defined then create slave server from this backup(i.e copy-back to another directory and start slave from it)
+* If make_slaves is defined then create slave1 server from this backup(i.e copy-back to another directory and start slave from it)
-* If slave_count is not defined then just recover/restore to original server.
+* Then take backup, prepare and copy-back from this new slave1 and create slave2
+* Run pt-table-checksum on master to check backup consistency

 Now let's talk a bit more here.